 Under this circumstances there are limits to the growth of fintech providers and most providers are left with few or no option than to collaborate with banks who in recent times have been pouring increasing amount of investments into the fintech sector through acquisitions, investment funds, incubators, and accelerators.

 MNOs on the contrary, use fintech models different from those of most other providers.
 The fintech model being used by MNOs operating in Africa such as the M-Pesa model makes possible peer-to-peer transactions with mobile devices, without the need for a bank account and do not rely on bank networks.
 They have easy access to funds, large network infrastructures, and millions of mobile subscribers who are easily being converted to financial service consumers.
-They have proven to be a major force in force in the continent’s financial sector being majorly responsible for the much celebrated and talked about disruption in the African financial space.
+They have proven to be a major force in the continent’s financial sector being majorly responsible for the much celebrated and talked about disruption in the African financial space.

 Safaricom a Vodacom backed fintech provider and offering services, including mPesa – a mobile money – to mobile network subscribers, recorded a huge success in East African countries of Uganda, Kenya and Tanzania where there are now more mobile money accounts than bank accounts, and more than 40 percent of their adult population have mobile money accounts.
 Orange, Airtel and MTN have also recorded similar successes in West African countries of Ghana (more than 40 percent of adult population own accounts), Ivory Coast, Mali and Senegal.

 Unfortunately, the success of by MNOs in the financial sector and their disruptive potentials are viewed by traditional bankers and financial regulators in some African countries as a threat to the financial sector and are not being given licensed to operate fintech services in these countries. one of such country is Nigeria where only 31,426,091 bank bank account owners.